 Read more about how sustainability initiatives in transportation are evolving here.

-And carrier fuel efficiencies are often now what shippers believe them to be.
+And carrier fuel efficiencies are often not what shippers believe them to be.
 Truck manufacturers continually develop technologies that produce more efficient vehicles for their clients, despite the perception that commercial trucks are proverbially inefficient.
 These innovations produce roughly a 3 percent increase in fuel efficiency annually.

 One factor that is important to consider is fleet age.
 Older vehicles rely on older technology, so fuel efficiency is in line with standards set years ago.
 As new tractors are introduced to the fleet, they are more likely to contain technologies that make them more efficient.

-Most fuel efficiency gains come from improving the aerodynamics of the vehicle, advancing engine technology, and a higher-level of vehicle autonomy.
+Most fuel efficiency gains come from improving the aerodynamics of the vehicle, advancing engine technology, and a higher level of vehicle autonomy.
 The 2019 Freightliner Cascadia (below) is an example of new aerodynamics and Level 2 Autonomy to gain fuel efficiency.

 Another trend in commercial transportation is the increasing adoption of aftermarket products that drive fuel efficiency.
 Aftermarket products include trailer skirts and auto-inflation systems for tires for efficiency on the road but are also expanding to include anti-idle technology and auxiliary power units (APU) to limit fuel consumption when the vehicle is not in motion.